innoveit/react-native-ble-manager/docs/install.markdown

 If you need communication while the app is not in the foreground you need the `ACCESS_BACKGROUND_LOCATION` permission.

+If you are working with Beacons remove the `android:usesPermissionFlags="neverForLocation"`.

 For more information, refer to the [official documentation](https://developer.android.com/develop/connectivity/bluetooth/bt-permissions).

-Runtime permissions must also be requested from users using `PermissionsAndroid``, check the [example](https://github.com/innoveit/react-native-ble-manager/blob/master/example/App.tsx).
+Runtime permissions must also be requested from users using `PermissionsAndroid`, check the [example](https://github.com/innoveit/react-native-ble-manager/blob/master/example/App.tsx).

 ## iOS